gabriele-andolina/herbalist-counter/README.md

    * **GitHub**: GitHub, together with GitHub Pages, has been used to store the project's repository and deploy the website.
    * **Google Fonts**: Google Fonts has been used to import the two fonts in use on the website, namely the "Great Vibes" and "Montserrat" ones.
    * **Compresss.com**: This website has been instrumental in reducing the size of the images employed in the project, with the positive result of an increased performance in the final version.
+   * **ColorSpace**: The color palette used in the project has been created on this website.

 ## 7. **Credits**
 ### 7.1 *Code*